bornlogic/backend-workplace_webhook/README.md

 ## Server Configuration

 Server contains the webhooks mapped internally, from now, it contains:
- - Github, mapped events: issues, push on master, pull_request. [[see](https://developer.github.com/webhooks/#events)]
+ - Github, mapped events: issues, push on master, pull_request [[see](https://developer.github.com/webhooks/#events)].

 For any webhook, you have a path for use it `{ip}:{port}/{service}/{groupID}`, eg: `localhost:3000/github/1203140219421`

 ### Github

-You have an url like `localhost:3000/github/<groupID>` waiting for webhooks comming from github
+You have an url like `localhost:3000/github/{groupID}` waiting for webhooks comming from github

 #### Configuration